Jay-ni13/Credit_Risk_Analysis/README.md

 <img src="https://github.com/Jay-ni13/Credit_Risk_Analysis/blob/main/Images/easy_ensemble_clf.png" width=75%>

 ## Summary
-The first four resampling models have high precision for predicting low risk loans, but very low precision when it comes to predicting high risk loans; the recall for all four models ranges between 0.40 to 0.71, with the high risks loan prediction generally having the higher sensitivity value.
+The first four resampling models have high precision for predicting low risk loans, but very low precision when it comes to predicting high risk loans; the recall for all four models ranges between 0.40 to 0.71, with the high risk loan prediction generally having the higher sensitivity value.
 Though these low precision values for high risk loan prediction mean a greater number of false positives--saving Lending Club money by reducing the number of loan applications being approved as low risk--the mediocre recall score for high risk loan prediction in these models means that a number of loan applications that are actually high risk will be categorized as low risk (i.e. false negatives)--only 70% of high risk loan applications will correctly be flagged as such.

 For Lending Club to better evaluate loan applications and credit card risk, these models need more accurate recall scores to ensure they are identifying as many high risk loans as possible, because identifying some low risk applications as high risk is not as detrimental as classifying true high risk loans as low risk.